top of page

 As a guest on The Tim Ferriss Show, Zuckerberg said his coworkers call him the 'Eye of Sauron'.
 He thinks he got this nickname because of his high attention and focus on his work.
 Aside from his focus on work, all I've thought about Zuckerberg for a long time is that he really is the all-seeing eye.

 Our internet data, an alternative to our IDs, is monopolized by Instagram and Facebook.
-The all-seeing eye Zuckerberg has daily access to all of our information.
+The all-seeing eye Zuckerberg has daily access to all of our information as we allow.
 Like where we live, what we laugh at, and how we feel.
 The more he collects our data, the more he owns us.

 THE DANGER IN METAPLOMACY